 You might not readily see a connection between politics and buckets, but the world of British politics can be rather strange.
 Although most elected Members of Parliament come from one of the major political parties in the UK, that doesn’t stop independent candidates from challenging them, and some of those independent candidates are a little eccentric.
-One who attracted international attention in the recent UK General Election was a man who stood against the British Prime Minister, Theresa May, in her constituency seat of Maidenhead.
+One who attracted international attention in a UK General Election was a man who stood against the British Prime Minister, Theresa May, in her constituency seat of Maidenhead.
 The gentleman in question calls himself Lord Buckethead and was, indeed, wearing a bucket on his head, as you can see in this picture tweeted by UK newspaper, The Guardian: (for anyone who is unsure, the woman in orange, standing next to Lord Buckethead, is Theresa May).

 Bucket dates back to the mid-13th century.
 Some linguists believe that the Middle English noun buket was formed by merging the Old English word bucc (a variant of the noun būc, which meant ‘vessel’ or ‘belly’) and the Old French diminutive suffix -et.
 Others point to the Anglo-French buquet (bucket or pail), from the Old French buquet as signs that the term evolved in French and then came into English (in this case, the ‘buck’ part came from a Frankish or other Germanic source).
 In either case, the root of the word can be traced back to the West Germanic buh-, possibly a variation of the Proto-Indo-European beu- or bheu-, meaning ‘to grow or swell.’
 It is related to the Dutch buik, the Old High German buh and the German Bauch, all meaning ‘belly.’
 The verb comes from the noun, and first appeared in the late 16th century.
 The expression kick the bucket dates back to the late 18th century, but its origin is unclear.
 It may have come from an unrelated meaning of the Old French buquet (the beam slaughtered animals were hung on), or from the idea of committing suicide by hanging while standing on a bucket.
 A third option is from Norfolk dialect, where bucket man also mean ‘pulley.’